electricjones/electricjones.github.io/hra.md

 To request a change to this page,
 <br /><br />
 - Email mwilson [at] electricjones.me
-- Or post on the Humane Rescue Alliance Volunteers website
+- Or post on the Humane Rescue Alliance Volunteers Facebook

 By all of us working hard to follow these policies we can **keep our commnity safe**, **care for all the animals at the shelter**, and **end this incident much faster**!
 <b>Thank you all for everything you do!!!!!!</b>